tmahlburg/tfm/README.md

 * statusbar directory informations
 * search in folder
 * differentiate dropAction by destination
+* restore from trash (should be implemented via a custom model/view)
+* delete from trash (should be implemented via a custom model/view)
 #### ui
 * save config per dir
 * open with dialog